moustacheful/glimmer/README.md

 ## Requirements

+- i3 (Note that Sway is not currently supported)
 - A compositor, since it literally draws windows on top of your windows.
 - GTK needs to be on your system to build this application, follow the instructions [here](https://crates.io/crates/gtk)